 As you can see, finding the perfect pair of headphones can take plenty of research and may even involve trying on several pairs before you find the right ones.

-However, if you read headphone reviews and know what to look for, such as a highly adjustable headband and the right amount of padding, then you should have no problem finding a pair that will allow you to comfortably mix some tracks and create the perfect set.
+However, if you read headphone reviews and know what to look for, such as a highly adjustable headband and the right amount of padding, then you should have no problem finding a pair that will allow you to comfortably mix tracks and create a killer set.

 Highly Adjustable DJ Headphones

-The Pioneer Pro DJ Black HDJX5K headphones are popular for more reasons than just the fact that they’re versatile and offer top of the line sound quality.
-In fact, they also have a reputation for being very adjustable, which is exactly what you need if you have a smaller than average sized head and you’re tired of constantly having to readjust your headphones in order to prevent them from slipping off when you’re in the middle of mixing tracks.
+The Pioneer HDJ-X5-K headphones (on Amazon) are popular for more reasons than just the fact that they’re versatile and offer top of the line sound quality.
+In fact, they also have a reputation for being very adjustable, which is exactly what you need if you have a smaller than average-sized head and you’re tired of constantly having to readjust your headphones in order to prevent them from slipping off when you’re in the middle of mixing tracks.

 Whether you’re mixing a set on the fly or you’re at home and creating a set, you need headphones that will remain in place in order to prevent distracting you from the work at hand.
 The average sized DJ headphones are usually pretty heavy and many feature a bulky design that can cause the headphones to constantly slip for smaller users.